Kalamazoo/Battle Creek International Airport: General aviation

 Kalamazoo Airport is used by transient and local private pilots flying for personal reasons, business, or recreation.
 Many local pilots keep their aircraft in the south T-hangar complex.

 In 1955, the Kalamazoo-based Upjohn Pharmaceutical Company began operating aircraft for its executives from the airport.
 This continued after the firm was acquired by Pfizer.
 In 1997, after Pharmacia & Upjohn moved its North American sales office from Michigan to New Jersey, the company made daily service to New Jersey available to all employees on a 10-seat jet.
 Pfizer expanded the service after acquiring Pharmacia Corp. in 2003 and based two 36-passenger jets at the airport.
 But, in June 2008, the aviation unit was closed after 53 years to save money.
 The move axed 27 jobs; the aircraft were moved to Trenton, New Jersey.
 As of April 2009, the hangar and property at the Kalamazoo Airport were up for sale.

-General aviation aircraft are served by FBOs Duncan Aviation, RAI Jets, the Kalamazoo pilot Association, and Kalamazoo Aircraft Inc. Besides fuel, these businesses combined offer services such as customer shuttles, aircraft maintenance, private jet charters, and both routine and major maintenance.
+General aviation aircraft are served by FBOs Duncan Aviation, RAI Jets, the Kalamazoo Pilot Association, and Kalamazoo Aircraft Inc. Besides fuel, these businesses combined offer services such as customer shuttles, aircraft maintenance, private jet charters, and both routine and major maintenance.

 Flight training

 Flight training is offered through Kal-Aero Flight Instruction.

 The Western Michigan University College of Aviation, founded in 1939, used the Kalamazoo/Battle Creek International Airport as a base for its flight school until 1997.
 In the early 1990s, the flight school began to outgrow the facilities, and, in 1997, the college moved to Battle Creek's W. K. Kellogg Airport, where all operations are presently housed.
 The WMU aviation unit at Kalamazoo has been used from time to time by the college, but not since May 2006.

 In the 1970s, private flight training operations were restricted to two local FBOs: Kal Aero and Lakala Aviation.
 The county government received many complaints about unauthorized lessons from private parties.
 Upon these reports, the county government added to the flight training ordinance that violators could be fined $500, or jailed for 90 days, if found guilty of offering flight lessons illegally.
-This restriction has since been lifted, and flight lessons can be offered by any party.
+This restriction has since been lifted, but those providing flight instruction must have an agreement with the airport and follow airport rules and regulations.